vPeteWalker/EraComboBootcamp/patching_oracle/patching_oracle.rst

 Patching Oracle with Era
 ------------------------

-Maintaining consistent patch levels across database servers in a traditional environment can be a very difficult process.
+Maintaining consistent patch levels across database servers in a traditional environment can be a very difficult, and time-consuming process.
+Each quarter, Oracle releases a grouping of patches referred to as a Patch Set Updates (PSU).
 Era makes this simple by providing a means of database engine patching through versioned software profiles.
-Groups of database servers can be patched or rolled back through Era using the web interface, or via CLI or API.
+Groups of database servers can be patched, or rolled back, through Era - using the web interface, CLI, or API.

-Each quarter, Oracle releases a grouping of patches referred to as a PSU. **In this lab you will walk through the deployment and patching of both Oracle and Grid software for an Oracle 19c database using Era.**
+**In this lab you will walk through the deployment and patching of both Oracle and Grid software for an Oracle 19c database using Era.**

 Patching Base Oracle VM
 +++++++++++++++++++++++

 In this exercise, you will apply the October PSU patches to your manually cloned VM, register the database server with Era, and then use it as the basis for creating a new version of your *Initials*\ **_ORACLE_19C** Software Profile.

 #.
-In **Prism Central**, note the IP address of your *Initials*\ **_oracle_patched** VM.
+Within **Prism Central**, note the IP address of your *Initials*\ **_oracle_patched** VM.

 #.
-Connect to your *Initials*\ **_oracle_patched** VM via SSH using the following credentials:
+SSH to your *Initials*\ **_oracle_patched** VM using the following credentials:

    - **User Name** - root
    - **Password** - Nutanix/4u